Ecological-Complexity-Lab/cancer-networks/README.md

 ## License

-All source code is made available under the MIT license.
-You can freely use and modify the code, without warranty, so long as you provide attribution to the authors.
-See `LICENSE-MIT.txt` for the full license text.
+All source code is made available under the CC BY-NC-SA license: This license lets others remix, tweak, and build upon your work non-commercially, as long as they credit you and license their new creations under the identical terms.